StefanNerman/fake-website.github.io/README.md

-#The fake website

-#What is this website?
+What is this application?

+This is a multi-page static website that I made with javascript, html and css to practice making reactive websites.

+What can this application do?

-This is a simple multipage website that I made with javascript, css and html.
-The website looks like a pretty generic website that sells some kind of a subscription online.
+This is just a website made for a fake company that sells some kind of subscription on their website.
+The website is fully reactive, has themes that you can change in settings and also there are other websites like google maps embeded in the website.

-#Why I made this website?
-This is one of my earlier projects and I made it to practice building websites using javascript, css and html and then how to make the websites reactive by using javascript and css.

-#What I've learned from this project?
-I mostly learned about css and how to make decent looking websites and then how to use javascript to make the UX better.

-#How to run this website?
+Tools I used: Javascript, HTML, CSS